 These interim condensed consolidated financial statements incorporate the financial information of Drake and Scull International PJSC and entities controlled by it.
-Control is achieved where the Company has power over the investee, exposure, or rights, to variable returns from its involvement with the investee and the ability to use its power over the investee to affect the amount of the investor's returns.
+Control is achieved where the Company has the power over the investee, exposure, or rights, to variable returns from its involvement with the investee and the ability to use its power over the investee to affect the amount of the investor's returns.

-These interim condensed consolidated financial statements for the three months period ended 31 March 2021 comprises the results of the Group.
-The interim condensed consolidated financial statements of the subsidiaries are prepared for the same reporting period as that of the Company, using consistent accounting policies.
+These interim condensed consolidated financial statements for the nine-month period ended 30 September 2021 comprises the results of the Group.
+The interim condensed consolidated financial statements of the subsidiaries is prepared for the same reporting period as that of the Company, using consistent accounting policies.
 All intercompany transactions, profits and balances are eliminated on consolidation.

-Subsidiaries, joint operations and equity accounted investment are consolidated from the date on which control is transferred to the Group and cease to be consolidated from the date on which control is transferred out of the Group.
+Subsidiaries, joint operations and equity accounted investments are consolidated from the date on which control is transferred to the Group and cease to be consolidated from the date on which control is transferred out of the Group.